 Jaguar’s subsequent racing successes were in no small measure due to Sayer’s aptitude with slide rule and logarithms.
 Sayer’s aviation knowledge became particularly evident in the D-Type’s body and structure design, with it’s stressed alloy fuselage and vertical tail fin, it was to some extent more aircraft than motor car.

 The skilled metalworkers in Jaguar’s competition department came to appreciate Sayer’s unorthodox methodology of plotting body co-ordinates, not least because he was so exact in his measurements.
 According to Experimental department foreman, Bob Blake, one could put one’s finger or a drawing pin at any point on the skin of a Sayer design and he could provide the dimensions to within a thousandth of an inch.

-Described as essentially a longhand version of modern computer aided design, the understanding of pure mathematics required to produce this kind of design depth was beyond the scope of most outside Bletchley Park; certainly, nobody at Jaguar had seen the like.
+Described as essentially a longhand version of modern CAD, the understanding of pure mathematics required to produce this kind of design depth was beyond the scope of most outside of Bletchley Park.
+Certainly, nobody at Jaguar had seen the like.
 An experimental department colleague who worked with Sayer explained how he would determine the coordinates, which would then be printed onto paper, board, or aluminium, as required.
-Once skinned, it would be the shape Sayer wanted; describing him as “quite a miracle”.
+Once skinned, it would be the shape Sayer wanted, describing him as “quite a miracle”.

-The real miracle for Jaguar was that with a tiny budget, they were capable of beating vastly better funded operations in what was the World’s most prestigious motor race.
+The real miracle for Jaguar was that with a tiny budget, they were capable of besting vastly better funded operations in what was the World’s most prestigious motor race.
 What gave them their edge was aerodynamics, and without Sayer, Jaguar’s Le Mans dream would most likely have remained just that.